didx-xyz/hyperledger-indy-splunk/README.md

-# Splunk app for Hyperledger Indy
+# Splunk App for Hyperledger Indy

 Hyperledger Indy app for Splunk offers an option to visualize _Hyperledger Indy_ metrics data.
 Splunk Indy helps you to gain deeper security and operational visibility into a Hyperledger Indy infrastructure by monitoring Hyperledger Indy network nodes.
 * * *